-There are so many fun things to do in New Orleans (don’t miss the swamp tours!), and if you fancy an adult beverage when you travel, you’re going to love visiting the Big Easy.
 Read on for a look at some of the must-try New Orleans cocktails and recommendations on the best bars to get them.

-- Ready for the best cocktails in New Orleans?!
+- Ready for Some New Orleans Cocktails?

 Wondering where to stay in New Orleans?
 Don’t miss our epic guide to the best Bourbon Street hotels and information on staying in the French Quarter.

 1. Sazerac: The Official Cocktail of New Orleans